sanjay-namdeo/notes/java/maven-parent-child.md

 Maven parent pom can contain almost everything and those can be inherited into child pom files for example:
 1. Common data - Developer's name, SCM address, distribution management etc.
 2. Constants - Such as version numbers
 3. Common dependencies - Common to all child.
-It has same effect as writing them several times in individual pom files.
+It has the same effect as writing them several times in individual pom files.
 4. Properties - For example plugins, declarations, executions and IDs.
 5. Configurations
 6. Resources